Kolelab/Fluorescence-Microscopy-Tools/SLIDER/README.md

 SLIDER - Simple light digitizer, provides digital control of LED intensities when the Thorlabs T-cube LED driver is used in modulation mode.
 SLIDER is designed to be interconnected between LED triggering hardware and the T-cube driver.
-By integrating a built-in analog switch delays are kept at a mimimun.
-Steps are coded at 12 bit allowing fine adjustment of LED intensities.
+By integrating a built-in analog switch, delays are kept at a mimimun.
+Steps are coded at 12 bit allowing repeatable fine adjustment of LED intensities.

 ## Part list